HuangJunye/Awesome-Quantum-Games/README.md

 ## 2015

 [Quantum Cats](http://quantumcats.ca/) - The Quantum Cats are on a mission to rescue the kittens.
 But we need your help!
-Using the weird and spooky laws of quantum mechanics, help the Quantum Cats save the kittens. (by Institute for Quantum Computing at the University of Waterloo,)
+Using the weird and spooky laws of quantum mechanics, help the Quantum Cats save the kittens. (by Institute for Quantum Computing at the University of Waterloo)

 [Quantum Dreams](https://www.scienceathome.org/games/quantum-dreams/) - Based on the gameplay of the first ScienceAtHome game Quantum Moves.
 The dreamland was created to put the original game in motion and spark a sense of flow.
 Go with the flow and dream the quantum dream! (by ScienceAtHome)